How to Scope an MVP Without Bloat (Must-Have Filter + Budget Guide 2026)

 The biggest MVP mistake isn’t building the wrong thing.
 It’s building too much of the right thing.

+After building 50+ MVPs for founders across Europe, we’ve learned one thing: scope creep is the silent killer of startup momentum.
 Most founders confuse “minimum” with “incomplete.”
 They add “just one more feature”—then another—until the MVP takes 6 months instead of 6 weeks and costs €35k instead of €12k.

 This article shows you how to scope an MVP that validates your riskiest assumption in 4-8 weeks, with clear budget tiers and real examples.